 2Add music to video with ToolRocket Video Converter

 ToolRocket Video Converter is not only a video converter for the Windows system but also supports users to edit videos.
-You can use ToolRocket PDF Converter to add music to video.
+You can use ToolRocket Video Converter to add music to video.

-Step 1: Download and install ToolRocket PDF Converter on your computer.
+Step 1: Download and install ToolRocket Video Converter on your computer.